Land at the edge — paddock and canopy, Far North Queensland

 Try it now.
 Or talk to us.

-Design your own land in five minutes — no login, no meeting, no sales pitch.
-Or get in touch if you’re working on land we should hear about.
+Land IP is free to use.
+We earn through the market activations that flow through the system.
+Design your land in a few minutes — no login.
+Or talk to us if you’re working on land we should hear about.

 Design your land

-Pick a property, design the mix across the systems we’re trialling, and walk away with a verified yield, asset, and twenty-year carbon picture in your inbox.
-Real numbers, ±50% sensitivity bands, no account.
+Find your land, set the mix across the four systems, see what could activate against it.
+Yield, asset, and twenty-year carbon picture in your inbox.
+Physical units, ±50% sensitivity bands, no account.

 Working on land — yours, your community’s, your country’s — and curious whether Land-IP could help record what it’s doing?
 Get in touch.
 We’re a small team and we read every message.